-Grapes have been around for decades.
-In the past, they were widespread and were primarily used to make wine.
+Just like tomato juice recipes, grape juice recipes have been around for decades.
+In the past, grapes were widespread and were primarily used to make wine.
 Grapes come in many types starting with yellow, red, black, pink, and green.
 They offer very many health benefits, including:

 - They’re full of nutrients, including vitamins C and K.

 - Grapes are packed with antioxidants, which help prevent chronic illnesses like cancer.

 - They have various heart benefits for the heart; for example, they lower blood pressure and reduce cholesterol.